Sun Safety Beyond Sunscreen: Protecting Your Eyes and Skin from Florida's Year-Round UV

 - Wear Quality Sunglasses: Always wear sunglasses labeled as "UV400" or "100% UV Protection."
 This ensures they block both UVA and UVB rays.
 Darker lenses do not automatically mean better protection.

 - Wide Coverage: Choose large, wraparound styles.
 They protect the delicate skin around the eyes and block rays that can enter from the sides.
+The lower eyelids are a surprisingly common site for skin cancer, so covering that skin matters.

 - Hats Are Essential: Wear a wide-brimmed hat in conjunction with sunglasses.
 The hat blocks roughly half the UV rays from reaching your face and eyes.